pusher/websockets-from-scratch-tutorial/README.md

 A lot of very important features will be left out for the sake of brevity, such as ping/pong heartbeats, types of messages that aren't UTF-8 text data, security, proxying, handling different WebSocket protocol versions, and message fragmentation.
 So let's get to it.

-## An Overview to the Websockets Procotol
+## An Overview to the WebSocket Procotol

 WebSocket, like HTTP, is a layer upon the [TCP protocol](http://en.wikipedia.org/wiki/Transmission_Control_Protocol).
 A high-level difference between the two is that a classic HTTP response closes the TCP socket, whereas in the WebSocket protocol, the connection stays open.
 This allows bi-directional communication between the server and client, and is great for the realtime functionality you are used to: chat applications, data visualization, activity streams and so on.

 A WebSocket connection begins with a HTTP GET request from the client to the server, called the 'handshake'.
-This request carries with it a `Connection: upgrade` and `Upgrade: websocket` header to tell the server that it wants to begin a WebSocket connection, and a `Sec-Websocket-Version` header that indicates the kind of response it wants.
+This request carries with it a `Connection: upgrade` and `Upgrade: websocket` header to tell the server that it wants to begin a WebSocket connection, and a `Sec-WebSocket-Version` header that indicates the kind of response it wants.
 In this guide we'll only focus on version 13.

 The request headers also include a `Sec-WebSocket-Key` field.
 With this, the server creates a `Sec-WebSocket-Accept` header that forms part of its response.
 How it does this, I will explain later.